🇺🇸 America's 250th Birthday Sale — 25% off all guides through July 5 Shop Guides

 What should I wear in Phoenix in August?+

-How hot does Phoenix get in August?+
+Is Phoenix cold in August?+

-What shoes should I wear in Phoenix in August?+
+Does it rain in Phoenix in August?+

 What should I pack for Phoenix in August?+